 The VMRUN, VMLOAD, VMSAVE, CLGI, VMMCALL, and INVLPGA instructions can be used when the EFER.SVME is set to 1; otherwise, these instructions generate a #UD exception.
-The SKINIT and STGI instructions can be used when either the EFER.SVME bit is set to 1 or the ECX.SKINIT bit, as returned by CPUID function 8000_0001h, is set to 1; otherwise, these instructions generate a #UD exception.
+The SKINIT and STGI instructions can be used when either the EFER.SVME bit is set to 1 or the feature flag CPUID Fn8000_0001_ECX[SKINIT] is set to 1; otherwise, these instructions generate a #UD exception.